 I couldn't agree more.
 I try to do these things.
 The other day I was in the store and I watched how people will not even look at you or are all consumed with their own life.
 I am guilty at times but I try to always be attentive to those around.
 You never know when they need a smile.
 When we went on our missions trip to a primitive poor island one thing that amazed me was the friendliness of the people.
 EVERY SINGLE...I mean literally EVERY person you passed not matter age, gender, what they were doing, would say "morning" or "evening" to you when you passed them in walking.
 They could have a bucket of water on their head, or babies hanging every direction with food strapped to their backs in 100 degree weather walking distances we would pass out walking with all that and they would ALWAYS greet you in passing with a smile and either a "morning" or "evening".
 It is just their way.
 They are known to be the most friendlies island in the Pacific yet the most poor.
 Amazing.
 I learned a lot from that.

 Isn't that just amazing, Mrs. Chrissy?I wonder if folks are just wrapped in their own thoughts and problems or they just don't care anymore?Let's be the Mayberry we want to see!~grin~Have a good weekend!LauraBlessings to you from our Lord and Savior Jesus Christ,Laura LaneHarvest Lane Cottage

 Hello!
 I love it when y'all talk back!I read all the comments I receive.
 I answer as many as I can.
-Right now, I'm dealing with the side effects of chemotherapy.
+Right now, I'm healing from breast cancer surgery on October 20th and dealing with the side effects of chemotherapy.
 Please understand if I don't answer.
 This is all new to me.THANK YOU SO MUCH FOR PRAYING FOR ME!!!I treasure your prayers and your comments.If you have a question, be sure I can reach you by email or subscribe to the comments.Be blessed!
 Laura